tylernelsonschuppert/tylernelsonschuppert.github.io/README.md

 > __Clarifications and Commonly Asked Questions:__

+> How projects are reviewed
+>> The project reviewer will use git to clone your project to their local machine and open index.html (or whatever your readme indicates)<br />
+>> Responsive design will be tested using browser tools to simulate one or more mobile and/or tablet devices<br />
+>> If all the minimum requirements are met, your project passes<br />
+>> We are looking to ensure you understand what you wrote, so a poorly implemented project may still not pass if we believe you do not understand the code

+(README to be updated and ammended in the future)

 > Naming your project
 > > Choose a name for your GitHub repo that is relevant to the subject of your project.
 Do not name your repo "CodeLouisvilleProject" or similar.
 Choose a name based on what your project is about.
 For example “Brian’s House of Pancakes”, “Personal Portfolio Site”, etc